nickbrandt/GitLab/doc/development/usage_ping/index.md

 We use the following terminology to describe the Service Ping components:

 - **Service Ping**: the process that collects and generates a JSON payload.
-- **Service data**: the contents of the Service Ping JSON payload.
+- **Service Data**: the contents of the Service Ping JSON payload.
 This includes metrics.
 - **Metrics**: primarily made up of row counts for different tables in an instance's database.
 Each metric has a corresponding [metric definition](metrics_dictionary.md#metrics-definition-and-validation) in a YAML file.